cloudwiser/TensorFlowLiteRPIZero/README.md

 ### TensorFlow Lite : native compilation on Raspberry Pi Zero W

-An addendum to the native compile section of https://www.tensorflow.org/lite/guide/build_rpi for building Tensorflow Lite on a Raspberry Pi Zero W arm6 target rather than a Raspberry Pi 2+ arm7l target
+An addendum to the native compile section of https://www.tensorflow.org/lite/guide/build_rpi for building Tensorflow Lite on a Raspberry Pi Zero W arm6 target rather than a Raspberry Pi 2+ arm7l target.

+Clone this repo and move the files to the relevant paths on the Raspiberry Pi Zero as shown below with the `scp` commands

 ```sh
 # Install the pre-reqs